c6g4/katacoda/docker-run/step_interactive_detached.md

 We just get a container id in return, at least as seen from the command line.

-When a container runs in detached mode, you need other means to interact with it.
+When a container runs in detached mode, we can still interact with it in many ways.

-## How to `--name` your container
+## Your can  `--name` your container

-There may be a lot of containers on a host when docker is used.
-Docker assigns a name automatically, but you can request a name using `--name`.
+There can be a lot of containers on a host where docker is running.
+Docker assigns an id and even a name to the container automatically, but you can request a specific name using `--name`.

 `docker run -d --name hello busybox echo 'Hello, world!'`{{execute interrupt}}